 Pressured by newspaper reporters in Tokyo, Japan’s Prime Minister Suzuki had to say something about the ultimatum, even though no formal decision had been taken.
 Therefore, Suzuki replied that he “refrained from comments at the moment.”
 This would have been the correct translation, however, the international news agencies reported something else.

-According to this article written by State Senator John J. Marchi, for the New York Times in 1989, there was one word which caused the misunderstanding.
+According to this written by State Senator John J. Marchi, for the New York Times in 1989, there was one word which caused the misunderstanding.
 “Mokusatsu” was the word used to express Suzuki’s idea, “a word that can be interpreted in several different ways but that is derived from the Japanese term for ‘silence’”.

 So, instead of saying something like the Japanese prime minister was “withholding comment”, the media reported to the world that to the Japanese government the ultimatum was “not worthy of comment.”